Xiamen bus fire: Fire

 Despite the bus running on diesel, investigators found traces of gasoline in the fire.
 This, and the fact that the oil tank and tires were intact in the wreckage, led investigators to believe the fire may have been deliberately lit.
 The Ministry of Public Security stated that the fire is being treated as "a serious criminal case".

 Suspect

 On 8 June, police identified the suspect as a man named Chen Shuizong (陈水总 (陳水總, Chén Shuǐzǒng)), a local resident born on 1 March 1954.
 According to a suicide note found in his home, Chen was unhappy with his life and had decided to light the fire to vent his anger.
-Family members, speaking to reporters and posting in social media, indicated that Chen was quite angry with police officials who refused to correct an error in his identity documents regarding his age and was thus denied social security benefits.
+Family members, speaking to reporters and posting on social media, indicated that Chen was quite angry with police officials who refused to correct an error in his identity documents regarding his age and was thus denied social security benefits.